JamesHutchison/Fractal-Universe-PoC/README.md

 Patent Pending

+This comes with a limited license.
+Please review the [LIMITED_LICENSE](LIMITED_LICENSE) file.

 ![Fractal Universe Simulator Screenshot](images/simulator-screen-1.png)

 This is a Fractal Universe Simulation that runs as a web server.
-It is able to model a surprisingly large number of behavior in the Universe, giving strong credit to a fractal Universe theory.
+It is able to model a surprisingly large number of behavior in the Universe, giving strong evidence to a fractal pattern.
+Other behaviors can be inferred from the shape of spacetime displacement.
+In the future, an ideal simulator would be able to simulate photons, inducing charged particles, etc.

-The fractal universe simulator is based on a very simple theory:
+The fractal universe simulator is based on a simple theory:

-- The universe has two occupying states - spacetime, or energy
-- Energy moves through spacetime and displaces it.
-As it does so, it leaves remnants behind.
-- This displacement creates propagation waves.
-The propagation waves "heal" spacetime by pushing back (creates a pressure)
-- These propagation waves have a resonating frequency that dictate what energy sizes are "stable".
+- The Universe is a fractal
+- It consists of energy and spacetime.
+The structure of spacetime is set by energy
-- Energy constantly shrinks due to "shedding" and radiation.
-There's stuff smaller and weaker than a photon.
-This makes up the structure of spacetime.
+- Energy is a structure of energy (recursive definition)
-- The resonating frequency comes from larger bodies and everything can be abstracted through aggregation.
+- Energy displaces spacetime as it propagates through it
+- Spacetime steers energy
+- The lateral displacement of spacetime (or rather, the underlying energy) induces opposing spin.
+This spin becomes particle properties such as charge, spin, etc.

+From this, a continous stack of directed fields manifests.
+At different scales, aggregations, harmonics, and pressures emerge that create the field behavior.

 This is a theory I developed myself.
 A fractal universe theory isn't new, but I haven't encountered anyone attempting to describe a specific mechanism as I am doing here.

-This also doubles as general purpose field simulator, in case you have the need for it.
+This also doubles as general purpose directed field simulator, in case you have the need for it.

 ![Fractal Universe Simulator Screenshot](images/simulator-screen-2.png)

 In my opinion this is crude and is intended to demonstrate the concept - much in the same way a petri dish and bacteria can demonstrate evolution.
+For example, you can only zoom in and out, and there's no way to paint fields, template energy structures, save presets, etc.

 ## How to Start

-If you already have a github account simply create a codespace, run the task "install dependencies", then run the run configuration "Debug npm run dev"
+If you already have a github account simply create a codespace.

+In VS Code:

+- Run the task "install dependencies"
+- Run the "run configuration" "Debug npm run dev"

 ## Usage